hondajohn88/aosp_le_zl1_system_core/init/readme.txt

 Android Init Language
 ---------------------

-The Android Init Language consists of five broad classes of statements, which are Actions, Commands, Services, Options, and Imports.
+The Android Init Language consists of four broad classes of statements, which are Actions, Commands, Services, and Options.

 All of these are line-oriented, consisting of tokens separated by whitespace.
 The c-style backslash escapes may be used to insert